GodFirst25/SocialActivism/README.md

 # SocialActivism

-This is a website that provides information on How Music Influences Us.
+This is a webpage that provides little information on How Music Influences Us.

 No matter where we are in life, as an adult, teenager, music has been our way of connection, refelction, and relaxation.